IlariaSalogni/Psycholinguistic/README.md

 # Psycholinguistic: Hands-on R project on inflectional morphology complexity
 ### A quantitative analysis of the morphological complexity using French verbal system data
 Repository for the assignment for the Computational Psyicholinguistics course at Università di Pisa (prof. Claudia Marzi, Vito Pirrelli, Marcello Ferro), that contains the notebook with R code used for the quantitative analysis of the morphological complexity of the verbal french system, as reported in the assignment paper.
-The dataset for this notebook can be found as well in the repo.
 For inquiries about the data used in this assigment, please contact claudia.marzi@ilc.cnr.it

 As claimed by Marzi, Pirrelli and Ferro, quantitatively assessing the comparative complexity of inflectional systems across languages is an hard task, because of typological diversity.